aruna-rov/Aruna/readme.md

 this is more of a test library, The one thing it does is blink a led on the device.

-## Com
+## comm

 This library is responsable for all communication.
 The library is quite extensive.
-Diffrent physical layer could be applied using the `ComDriver`.virtual class to allow for diffrent physical implementations
+Diffrent physical layer could be applied using the `CommDriver`.virtual class to allow for diffrent physical implementations

 ## control

-This library handles all the movement of the rov, and is dependand of the `Com` class for communication and uses `ControlActuatorDriver` as a virtual class for drivers.
+This library handles all the movement of the rov, and is dependand of the `comm` module for communication and uses `ControlActuatorDriver` as a virtual class for drivers.

 *For more documentation see `./docs`*